Alex-R-Projects/Footsies-Bot-Using-DFS-with-Pruning-with-Alpha-Beta-Pruning/README.txt

 These can be installed by a pip install in your machine's command prompt using: pip install [library]

 IMPORTANT: Make sure the game "FOOTSIES" is available on your computer, and the file path is accurate on the launch_game() function.

+Its is recommended that you run this program under python 3.8 or above.